xymmetry/early-game-designs/README.md

-# early-game-designs
+# practice-code
-As an aspiring video game designer, here is a collection of my earliest games / practice code I have created.
+This is a collection of my earliest practice code I have created.

 I decided to upload all my code in this repository to track my progress.